University of Western Australia: UWA School of Agriculture and Environment

 My research is interdisciplinary, combining science and economics to address important issues affecting our natural environment.

-I am an Environmental Economist who focuses on improving the management of our natural resources.
+I am an Agricultural Economist who focuses on improving the management of our natural resources.
 My research primarily looks at people's preferences for environmental management outcomes.

 Since July 2010, I have been working at the UWA in what's now called the UWA School of Agriculture and Environment.
-My expertise lies in agricultural economics, farming systems analysis, mine rehabilitation, and non-market valuation.
+My expertise lies in agricultural economics, farming systems analysis, adoption, and non-market valuation.